TramTa/tramta.github.io/index.md

 ## About Me

 Hi, I'm Tram Ta.
-I'm broadly interested in statistics, machine learning, and their cross-disciplinary applications such as biology and finance.
+I'm broadly interested in statistics, machine learning, and their cross-disciplinary applications such as biology, tech, and finance.

 ## Education